smwikipedia/EmbeddedAndRTOSSamples/C5.4_3/ReadMe.txt

 My purpose is to less the burden of device driver development and focus on OS itself.

+Bug:
+1. when input into the UART and press enter quickly, the LCD display may dead loop and no chance for input.

 Below is the ReadMe for C5.4_2 just for convenience.

 This sample allocated 2 tasks with kfork().